 - Place the fitted sheet over your mattress and feather bed.

 - Lay a flat sheet over your fitted sheet, with the top of the sheet facing down.
-(For example, if your sheet is printed, you will want the printed side facing the mattress, not facing you.)
+(For printed sheets, place the printed side facing the mattress, not facing you.)

-- Lay your duvet insert over the sheet.
+- Lay your duvet insert or down comforter over the top sheet.

-- Place the second flat sheet over the duvet, top (print-side) facing you.
+- Place the second fitted sheet over the duvet or down comforter, top (print-side) facing you.

-- At the top of the bed, pinch the three layers together with your hands, making sure that the duvet is encased between the two flat sheets.
+- At the head of the bed, pinch the three layers together with your hands,so that the duvet or down comforter is encased between the two flat sheets.
 Fold them over, so the fold is about 1/4 of the way down your bed.

 Tips for Buying Sheets

-- Stick to 100% natural fabrics, such as cotton or linen.
-These materials are breathable and tend to have a nice, smooth feel.
+- Stick to 100% natural materials, such as cotton or linen.
+These fabrics are breathable and tend to have a nice, smooth feel.

 - I avoid flannel sheets when using this method to make a bed.
 My family finds them too heavy and warm.
 Plus, they tend to have a “rougher” texture.